photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     `docker-compose exec photoprism photoprism index -f` rescans all originals, including already indexed and unchanged files.
     This may be necessary after major upgrades.

-*[HEIF]: High Efficiency Image File Format
+*[home directory]: \user\username on Windows, /Users/username on macOS, and /root or /home/username on Linux *[host]: A physical computer, cloud server, or virtual machine that runs Docker *[HEIF]: High Efficiency Image File Format
-*[RAW]: RAW files contain image data captured during exposure in an unprocessed format *[Web UI]: PhotoPrism is a Progressive Web App that provides a native app-like experience *[CLI]: Command-Line Interface
+*[RAW]: RAW files contain image data captured during exposure in an unprocessed format *[Web UI]: Progressive Web App that can be installed on your home screen and provides a native app-like experience *[CLI]: Command-Line Interface